 To help consumers choose an appropriate level of efficiency, the US government assigns these ratings to heating and cooling equipment: AFUE (Annual Fuel Utilization Efficiency) for furnaces and other dedicated heating systems, HSPF (Heating Seasonal Performance Factor) for the heating aspect of air-source heat pumps, and SEER/EER ([Seasonal] Energy Efficiency Ratio) for air conditioners and the cooling aspect of heat pumps.
 We’ll tackle SEER first below, then move on to discuss AFUE and HSPF.

 Cooling Efficiency: SEER Ratings

 SEER, or the Seasonal Energy Efficiency Ratio, is the most commonly used measurement of efficiency for air conditioners.
 It measures how efficiently a cooling system will operate over an entire season of standardized temperatures designed to mimic an average US summer.
 You might sometimes see “EER” mentioned as well — It’s not necessarily a typo.
-It measures how efficiently a cooling system will operate when the outdoor temperature is at 95 degrees Fahrenheit.
+It measures how efficiently a cooling system will operate when the outdoor temperature is at a specific level (95 degrees F).

 Make sure you’re consistent in using the same measures together to avoid comparing apples to oranges.
 Our focus here will be on SEER, because it can give you a closer approximation to how efficiently your unit will work in an actual summer.

-As you would expect, higher SEER ratings cost more money to purchase.
+As you would expect, higher SEER ratings cost more money.
 These systems are more complex and involve more expensive technology.
-Some allow variable refrigerant flow and variable supply air flow, in addition to having multiple compressors and larger coils than minimum SEER type units.
+Some allow variable refrigerant flow and variable supply air flow, in addition to having larger coils and multiple compressors than minimum SEER type units.

 While SEER is designed to measure cooling efficiency and not the heating ability that heat pumps also bring to the table, in climates with moderate winters there is a correlation between a higher SEER and greater heating efficiency in a heat pump.
-But as outdoor temperatures get colder, heat-pump efficiency declines and they eventually can’t keep up.
-Supplemental heat is then required, which is often generated through expensive electricity.
-To get a better idea of a heat pump’s overall heating efficiency, look at the HPSF measure discussed below.
+But as the outdoor temperature gets colder, heat pumps work less well and then eventually can’t keep up.
+Supplemental heat is then required, which is often generated with expensive electricity.
+To get a better idea of a heat pump’s overall heating efficiency, look at the HPSF measure, discussed below.

 The table below can give you some idea how equipment has improved in efficiency over the years and how the efficiency is related to annual operating cost.
 The table below uses the average cost of residential energy from Duke Energy for North Carolina as of February 2016.
-It assumes a 1,800 sq. ft house located in Raleigh, NC (where electricity is relatively cheap), with average insulating properties, a 3 ton heat-pump, a summer indoor temperature of 72, and a winter indoor temperature of 68.
+It assumes a 2,300 sq. ft house located in Raleigh, NC (where electricity is relatively cheap), with average insulating properties, a summer indoor temperature of 72, and a winter indoor temperature of 68.

 Or maybe your house is closer to 4,000 sf, it’s got hardly any insulation, and you keep the thermostat set at a cool 65 degrees.
 Let’s also say that you’ve got a big, old 6 SEER central air conditioner.
 Your summer cooling bill could easily be $1,310 in Raleigh right now, and your winter heating bill is probably pretty hefty as well.
 Putting in an 18 SEER unit would save you $874 per summer, with a payback period of only 6 years.
 Even going with a much more efficient but more expensive 23 SEER unit would pay for itself in 8 years, with a savings of $968 per year in cooling.
 And that’s before you consider adding some insulation, accounting for the winter benefits of getting a heat pump, and maybe using a smart thermostat.